爱污传媒

 • Job growth is听听between 2020 and 2030, with the majority of new jobs replacing those lost during the COVID-19 pandemic.

-• About a third of almost 12 million new jobs in that same time frame will be low wage, according to the听听(叠尝厂).
+• As of writing this in 2022, about a third of almost 12 million new jobs in that same time frame will be low wage, according to the听听(叠尝厂).

 • 88% of executives are seeing higher turnover than normal among their employees, according to a听.